 Patients should coordinate with their doctor to stop treatment before any surgery, and re-start once things have healed and there’s no sign of infection.

-Patients should discuss all vaccinations with their doctor because some are not advisable to receive while taking Remicade.
+Patients should discuss all vaccinations with their doctor because some (live vaccines) are not advisable to get while taking Remicade.

 It is important to have a tuberculosis skin test done and get a chest x-ray before starting Remicade.